 There must be something in the Balkan water because it is where giants live.
 I’m an average male at 5′ 11″, but while traveling the Balkans I felt short.
 We’d be walking down the street and the couple ahead of us, both male and female would tower over me, don’t even ask 5′ Tasha how she felt.

-Patience is a virtue when it comes to Balkan travel
+Patience is a Virtue When it Comes to Balkan Travel

 Sometimes when we travel we have to put up a wall and become dubious of overly nice people (Morocco still haunts us).
-In the Balkans, people are just nice to be nice, not because they expect something from you in return.
+However in the Balkans, people are just nice to be nice, not because they expect something from you in return.
 It’s a common theme from the former Ottoman Empire, which includes Greece and Turkey.

-Besides Slovenia, Montenegro, and Kosovo every single country in the operates with their own unique currency.
+Besides Slovenia, Montenegro, and Kosovo every single country operates with its own unique currency.
 Creating a serious headache for those who travel fast.
 It becomes very easy to lose track of what currency is worth.
 We suggest using the XE Currency app to make sure you don’t lose your marbles.

-The Balkans are home to the “World’s Worst Car”
+The Balkans are Home to the “World’s Worst Car”

 Or at least that’s what some refer to the “Yugo” as.
 If you’re looking for a way to travel the Balkan region in style this is the way, at least the quintessential one.
 We personally find the car endearing, it’s cheap and serves its purpose

-Don’t forget a camera and a good memory
+Don’t Forget a Camera and a Good Memory

-The region is nothing short of stunning.
+The Balkan region is nothing short of stunning.
 There is so much variety to just the geographical terrain in the Balkans it’s hard to even describe them in short detail.
 Not to mention all of the Balkan’s history involved in each individual country.